UVADS/git-basics/CONTRIBUTING.md

 1. Fork this repository into your own account.
 2. Make the appropriate changes and commit them to your fork.
-3. Submit a Pull Request to this repository.
+3. Submit a Pull Request to the `main` branch of this repository.
 In your comment area be sure to explain your changes in plain language.